Loading...

 Let's have a look at what Laura said.

-Why might this not be particularly effective?
-Press play when you're ready to continue.
+Press Play when you're ready to continue.

 We need to say something more about what we think the room is like.

-For example, we could say the room is beautiful," rather than magical because we know it's a magical room because it's called the magical room.
+For example, we could say the room is beautiful rather than magical because we know it's a magical room because it's called the magical room."
+So for example, just that very small change of the adjective there makes that a much more effective topic sentence.

 Well done if you spotted that as the area of improvement in Laura's topic sentence.